Easy Modeling with Template Function

-First, open the data for the template, which can be downloaded from the top of the page.
+First, open the data file for the template, which can be downloaded from the top of the page.

 The folder contains two types of PSD files.

-When opened, it will look like this.
+When opened, it will look like the following.

-Draw an illustration
+Draw an Illustration

 Illustrations must be drawn while separating them into parts in order to move them in Live2D.